MrGentle/Sveltekit-Drizzle-tRPC-Zod-Neon/README.md

 # SvelteKit + Drizzle + tRPC + Zod + Neon

-Everything you need to start developing a modern full stack Svelte Kit project Planning to add Lucia for auth.
+Everything you need to start developing a modern full stack Svelte Kit project Planning to add Lucia and Svelte Superforms.

 I suggest using shadcn-svelte for your UI